 To recognize that not voting can aid the CalChamber’s opposition to a bill, the vote record includes the number of times legislators did not vote “aye” on a CalChamber-opposed bill in the total for the column listing actions “in accord with” the CalChamber’s position, if the legislator was not absent for the day.

-• SB 959 (Lara; D-Bell Gardens) Jeopardizes State Workforce Goals.
-Unnecessarily restricts the University of California’s (UC) ability to use its restricted state funding in the most efficient manner possible to continue expanding enrollment without compromising on the quality of the education it provides or substantially increasing the state’s General Fund contribution.
-Passed Assembly, August 18, 52-25.
-Senate concurred in Assembly amendments, August 30, 25-14.
+• SB 574 (Lara; D-Bell Gardens) Jeopardizes State Workforce Goals.
+Unnecessarily impedes the ability of the University of California (UC) to use its restricted state funding in the most efficient manner possible to continue expanding enrollment without compromising on the quality of the education it provides or substantially increasing the state’s General Fund contribution by placing unreasonable restrictions on when the UC may contract for services.
+Passed Assembly, Sept.
+14, 50-26.
+Senate concurred in Assembly amendments, Sept.
+15, 26-11.
 Vetoed.
 CalChamber Opposed.